Kurento/doc-kurento-room/source/demo_deployment.rst

 Demo deployment
 %%%%%%%%%%%%%%%

-This section explains how to install, configure and deploy the Room demo application.

 On machines which meet the following requirements, one can install Kurento Room applications as a system service (e.g. ``kurento-room-demo``).

+This section explains how to deploy (install, configure and execute) the Room Demo application.
-There's also the possibility to manually run the demo using the provided script.
+We also provide a way to run the demo without resorting to a system-wide installation.

-System requirements:
+**System requirements:**

 - Ubuntu 14.04
 - :term:`Git` (to obtain the source code)